Benefits Of Holding A Second Passport

 You could live in a smaller home in a less chic part of the city for under US$500, or you could buy a condo for less than US$100k… bringing your monthly housing costs—by far the biggest number in any budget— down to nearly zero.

-As far as other added costs, at US$3 an hour, the cost of a maid would set you back about US$64 a month for a thorough weekly cleaning…
+But, as far as other added costs, at US$3 an hour, the cost of a maid would set you back about US$64 a month for a thorough weekly cleaning…

 A gym membership costs under US$50 a month, while 18 holes of golf range from US$70 to US$100…